 1.1.
 General introduction

-Effective engagement planning is crucial in ensuring that internal auditors focus their work on the significant risks of the process under review, develop a tailored audit work programme and communicate effectively with the auditee.
+Effective engagement planning is crucial in ensuring that internal auditors focus their work on the significant risks of the process under review, develop a tailored audit work program and communicate effectively with the auditee.
 The engagement planning process has to address the main phases of an audit engagement: planning, fieldwork and reporting.
 Follow-up is not addressed in these Guidelines, even if this process is often seen as a fourth stage of an audit engagement.

-The Audit Programme is a document produced during the engagement planning process.
-The Audit Programme provides detailed information about fieldwork phase of the engagement.
+The Audit Program is a document produced during the engagement planning process.
+The Audit Program provides detailed information about fieldwork phase of the engagement.

 The main elements in the planning process are the same whether the internal auditor is undertaking an assurance or consulting mission.
 The assurance missions will naturally focus in greater depth on the evaluations of internal controls in relation to known operational risks but these must also be considered during consulting assignments.